 Pan de muerto – bread of the dead, is everywhere.
 Traditionally, it is made in the shape of a little grave mound with bones or made to look like a corpse, (pictured below are some I made last year).
 You can find pan de muerto everywhere, both inside and outside the cemeteries, they are in every panderia and even at Starbucks.

 Root vegetables, carrots and jicama are eaten a lot around this time as it is believed that these things which grew under the ground were nourished by the corpses and this is another way we can be closer to the dead.
+Vendors selling root vegetables can be seen in some places outside the cemeteries and markets.

 The candles and incense is lit on the altars and people open the doors or go outside to receive them.
 Everyone sits near the altar and keeps them company.